azmostx/codewars-2015/README.md

 # codewars-2015

-This repository contains my solutions for the problems of HPE Codewars 2015.
+This repository contains my solutions for HPE CodeWars 2015.

 ### License